naenumtou/dataScienceLab/README.md

 ## Customer and Marketing
 * `RFMAnalysis.ipynb`: The customer segmentation with RFM Analysis.
+* `marketBasket.ipynb`: The market basket analysis to uncover associations between items in the shop.

 ## Natural language processing (NLP)
 * `reExample.py`: The regular expression (RegEx) by python.
 To deal with text mining for NLP.